Nathan Rapoport

 Nathan Rapoport (נתן רפופורט; 1911–1987) was a Warsaw-born Jewish sculptor and painter, later a resident of Israel and then the United States.

 Biography

 Natan Yaakov Rapoport was born in Warsaw, Poland.
-In 1936, he won a scholarship to study in France and Italy.
+Rapoport studied sculpture at the Academy of Fine Arts in Warsaw from 1931 to 1936, after which he received a scholarship to study in France and Italy.
 He fled to the Soviet Union when the Nazi Germans invaded Poland.
 The Soviets initially provided him with a studio but then forced him to work as a manual laborer.
-When the war ended, he returned to Poland to study at the Academy of Fine Arts in Warsaw and immigrated to Israel.
+When the war ended, he returned to Poland and later immigrated to Israel.
 In 1959, he moved to the United States.
 He lived in New York City until his death in 1987.

 Monumental art

 His sculptures in public places, with the year they were installed in, include: